ruddysimon/ADS502_Team_Project_Data_Mining/README.md

 # Breast Cancer Classification using ML
-This project is a part of the ADS-502 course in the Applied Data Science Program at the University of San Diego.
+This project is a part of the ADS-502 course in the Applied Data Science Program at the University of San Diego. <br>
 -- Project Status: [Completed]

 # Objective